sanyal06/aws-labs-1/SAA_Lab02.md

 On the EC2 dashboard, select the instance, go to the Action dropdown, Image and create image.
 Note the AMI ID, we will use it later.

-Terminate the instance, we are simulating a disaster now 
+Terminate the instance, we are simulating a disaster now!

 ## Lab 02 – Part 02 of 02